 When we opened The Croft Community in 1983 we provided accommodation for 7 long term residents plus I place for much needed, short-term respite care.

-We now have 8 residential places providing care in the communal Mayne House, 34 tenants in Supported Living accommodation, enabling a more independent life style, 7 respite places in our recently opened Croft Lodge, which was designed to accommodate some wheelchair bound clients, and which serves around 100 families.
-We also have a very successful Day Care service offering meaningful activities for 27 folk from Croft and from the wider community.
+There are now 8 residential places providing care in the communal Mayne House, 34 tenants in Supported Living accommodation, enabling a more independent life style, 7 respite places in our recently opened Croft Lodge, which was designed to accommodate some wheelchair bound clients, and which serves around 100 families.
+There is also a very successful Day Care service offering meaningful activities for 27 folk from Croft and from the wider community.

 The Croft team are always seeking new ways to help our residents achieve our Mission at Croft, which is to “Empower adults with learning disabilities to live fulfilling lives within the community”.